isbeorn/nina.docs/docs/advanced/autofocus.md

 This option is only available when the Star HFR autofocus method is selected (for contrast detection, a Gaussian curve is always used).
 It determines what methodology should be used for fitting the focus points to a smooth curve.

 * Trend Lines: this is the default option, and uses error-weighted trend lines for the left and right side of focus.
-The interesection of the trend lines is the point of best focus.
+The intersection of the trend lines is the point of best focus.
 * Parabolic: an error-weighted parabolic fit will be done on the focus points, and its minimum determines the point of best focus.
 This is most appropriate for users whose autofocus step size and offset steps keep them in the vicinity of the CFZ (critical focus zone), so that the asymptotes of the focus curve are usually not reached.
 * Hyperbolic: an error-weighted hyperbolic fit will be done on the focus points, and its minimum determines the point of best focus.
 This is appropriate for most users, for whom the focus curve will resemble a hyperbola, with clear asymptotes on each side of focus.
 * Parabolic + Trends or Hyperbolic + Trends: This will fit the focus points with both trend lines and a parabolic or hyperbolic fitting.
 The point of best focus is then an average between the trend line intersection and the hyperbolic or parabolic minimum.